Vaccines are medicines that help to protect you and your family from infectious diseases by boosting your immune system.

 Once your immune system has produced antibodies, it starts to destroy the virus or bacteria.
 And you start to recover from disease symptoms.

-If you’re exposed to the same virus or bacteria again, your immune system can respond quickly because it remembers how to produce the right antibodies.
+Your immune system also makes memory cells when you’re exposed to a virus or bacteria.
+If you’re exposed to the same virus or bacteria again, your immune system can respond quickly because these cells remember how to make the right antibodies.
 And this means you get only mild disease symptoms or no symptoms at all.

 How vaccines give you immunity